AML/KYC Policy. EXS.CASH Estonia LTD OÜ ANTI-MONEY LAUNDERING POLICY

 - the Client is an Estonian public legal person;

-- state organisation or other organisation performing public functions that is acting in Estonia or EU;
+- state organization or other organization performing public functions that is acting in Estonia or EU;

 - EU institutions;